-Sound Editing in Final Cut Pro X is a tutorial for anyone wishing to improve their ability to edit sound in Final Cut Pro X. This tutorial assumes basic familiarity with Final Cut Pro X’s editing interface; working with Libraries and Events and how to construct a basic edit in the Project Timeline.
-Users who are new to Final Cut Pro X should purchase Final Cut Pro X Core Training before working through this tutorial.
+Sound Editing in Final Cut Pro X is for anyone who wants to improve the quality of their soundtracks.
+This tutorial assumes basic familiarity with Final Cut Pro X’s user interface.
+Users who are new to Final Cut Pro X should purchase Final Cut Pro 10.3 Core Training before working through this tutorial.

-Software Version: This tutorial covers Final Cut Pro version 10.1 – 10.2.
+Software Version: Final Cut Pro 10.3 and later.

-Run Time: 2 hours 15 minutes
+Run Time: 2 hours 59 minutes

 Steve Martin is the creative force behind Ripple Training and has been using and teaching Final Cut Pro since 1999.
 Since Final Cut Pro's introduction, he has introduced thousands of people to Final Cut Pro through his classes, workshops and training products.
 He has consulted and/or trained for Apple, Adobe, Disney, Canon, Walmart and other companies.
 He is also a writer, producer and avid photographer.Full Bio